Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Introduction

-Gemma 4, released by Google in 2026, is gaining attention as an open-weight LLM that can run locally.
-Having your own AI endpoint with zero API cost is attractive, but the first hurdle is "Will it run on my MacBook?"
+Gemma 4, released by Google in 2026, is attracting attention as an open-weight LLM that can run locally.
+Having your own AI endpoint with zero API costs is appealing, but the first hurdle is "Will it run on my MacBook?"

 In this article, I'll introduce the process of running Gemma 4 locally on a MacBook (Apple M5) with 16GB of memory.
-After experiencing a screen freeze with the first model I chose, I eventually reached a point where it could be utilized in real projects.
+I experienced failures with the first model I chose, which froze my screen, but eventually reached the point where I could utilize it in actual projects.

 SCR-20260409-ipue